De mortuis nil nisi bonum

 Its understandably difficult to keep a lid on public discussion on such formidable and controversial personality.

-More so there was the poser over his assets and outstanding court affair, in which according sources, the late Daim and wife Na'imah refused to cooperate and respect the authority.
+More so there was the poser over his assets and on-going court affair, in which according sources, there was outright defiant to refuse cooperation and respect for the authority laced with lengthy berating.

 The Star was uncouth to raise the issue the next day after his death (article reproduced at the bottom).